 Insurance and Security of Payment

 When it comes to building and construction projects, it is important to ensure that you have adequate insurance coverage and that you are protected by the Building and Construction Industry Security of Payment Act 2002.
-This legislation helps to ensure that you get paid for the work that you do, and that you are protected against non-payment or disputes.

 Insurance